 Too much glass?

 Only glass contained within the EHDC box can be collected.
 If you regularly have excess glass, additional glass boxes can be purchased direct from Biffa on 01962 670706.
 Only 38 litre boxes will be collected.

 Alternatively you can use bottle banks for larger quantities of bottles and jars.

-You should put out your bin or sack on the same day as your green refuse bin.
+You should put out your bin on the same day as your green refuse bin.
 We don’t run this service over the Christmas period.
 If you prefer, you can take your rubbish to your local household waste and recycling centre.